fastapi/typer/docs/tutorial/subcommands/name-and-help.md

 ///

-We set an explicit name `exp-users`, and an explicit help `Explicit help.`.
+We set an explicit help `Explicit help.`.

 So that will take precedence now.